Volkswagen Arteon review - MPG, CO2 and running costs

 Good value prices and efficient engines mean the Arteon shouldn’t provide any running cost shocks

-With prices starting from around £35,000, the Arteon is well priced when compared to premium rivals from Audi and BMW, especially when you consider that all Arteons are well equipped with kit that is likely to be optional on rivals.
+With prices starting from £40,000, the Arteon is well priced when compared to premium rivals from Audi and BMW, especially when you consider that all Arteons are equipped with kit as standard that is likely to be optional on rivals.
 With all Arteons now costing over the £40,000 barrier, they will be subject to the £390 tax supplement for years 2-6.

-The 1.4-litre TSI eHybrid is the most efficient model in the Arteon range, able to travel up to 39 miles on electric power alone and delivering an overall economy figure of 217mpg - with the obvious caveat being that you need to ensure the battery is plugged in on a regular basis.
-With CO2 levels of 26g/km, business users will be looking at a BiK rate of 11% for 2021/22 and 12% thereafter.
+The 1.4-litre TSI eHybrid was the most efficient model in the Arteon range, able to travel up to 39 miles on electric power alone and delivering an overall economy figure of 217mpg - with the obvious caveat being that you need to ensure the battery is plugged in on a regular basis.
+With CO2 levels of 26g/km, business users were only liable for a BiK rate of 12% in 2022 with the car was discontinued.

-If plug-in tech isn't quite your thing, then you'll still find the 2.0-litre diesel an economical alternative.
+With the eHybrid gone, the 2.0-litre diesel is the most economical alternative.
 The 148bhp variant returns up to 58.9mpg, with CO2 emissions from 125g/km.
 The 197bhp oil-burner incurs a slight penalty for its extra performance with 54.3mpg and 136g/km.

 Buyers after the hot R model probably won't be prioritising overall efficiency, which is just as well seeing as it's only capable of 31mpg on the combined cycle and emits 207g/km of CO2.